 - Optionally, enter a new name for the service.

-The name cannot be more than 120 characters long and may contain only alphanumeric characters and underscores.
+The name cannot be more than 120 characters and can contain only alphanumeric characters and underscores.

 - Click Next.